 Mental Health Advisory Committee

-The SUNY Geneseo Mental Health Advisory Committee is a standing committee of the college and was formally recognized in Fall 2018.
-Formerly known as the Mental Health Task Force, this dedicated group of members of the SUNY Geneseo campus community (including faculty, staff, and students) was first established in May 2015 following Geneseo’s participation in the JED Foundation Campus Program.
-The goal of the group is to emphasize a campus-wide approach to supporting student mental health.
+The SUNY Geneseo Mental Health Advisory Committee began as the Mental Health Task Force in 2015.
+This dedicated group of members of the SUNY Geneseo campus community (including faculty, staff, and students) emphasized a campus-wide approach to supporting student mental health.
+Information about the initiatives of the Mental Health Advisory Committee can be found below.

-This initiative involves providing all faculty and staff with a Red Folder that is meant to serve as a quick reference guide, providing resources for working with students who may be struggling emotionally.
-Each folder includes information on identifying indicators of distress, tips for talking to students, ways to contact available resources for referral, and a flow-chart providing assistance with decision-making.
+This initiative involves providing all faculty and staff with a Red Folder.
+This folder is meant to serve as a quick reference guide, providing resources for working with students who may be struggling emotionally.
+Each folder includes information on identifying indicators of distress, tips for talking to students, ways to contact available resources for referral, and a flowchart providing assistance with decision-making.

-The Mental Health Task Force, in conjunction with campus leaders, initially designed the Red Folder and distributed copies across campus in December 2016.
+The Mental Health Task Force initially designed the Red Folder and distributed copies across campus in December 2016.
 A revised version, funded by the Healthy Campus and Community Coalition, was distributed in September 2018.

 Visit the Red Folder page for more information.